crownsedge/tuneout/README.md

 ## Thanks

 To [dzomb](https://github.com/dzomb) who wrote the [original version](https://github.com/dzomb/tuneout) of this script and to [wildgift](http://twitch.tv/wildgifticus) for getting me to write this.

+Additional thanks to [Christopher T. Howlett](http://howlettstudios.com) for the royalty-free tuning fork shape used in our icon.